kioku-project/kioku/README.md

 ### Installation

-It is generally recommended to install Kioku to a fresh Kubernetes cluster, because there are some dependent deployments, which are all being deployed using the `deploy.sh`:
+It is generally recommended to install Kioku to a fresh Kubernetes cluster, because there are some dependent deployments, which are all being deployed using the `deploy.sh` script:
 - [`postgres-operator`](https://github.com/zalando/postgres-operator)

 From the root-directory of the repository execute the following: